 - Cost comparison and cost-benefit analysis between a new typical home build and a home built following FireSmart development guidelines.

-- Socioeconomic research into the perception of risk, risk communication, behavior change, and how to best promote the adaptation of FireSmart principles for homeowners and communities.
+- Socioeconomic research into the perception of risk, risk communication, behavior change, and how to best promote the adaptation of FireSmart principles for homeowners and neighbourhoods.

 - Exploring why landowners, municipalities, planners, developers and the construction industry are not applying FireSmart – what are the barriers and how do we overcome them?